• Skip to main content

 Chicken thighs or legs

-Dark meat seems to be cheaper than white meat, making them an excellent addition to the most affordable grocery list.
+Dark meat seems cheaper than white meat, making it an excellent addition to the most affordable grocery list.
 I encourage you to look for the best prices.

-You can make a rub with all of those spices above, top with BBQ sauce or cook them and pull off the meat for many other meals.
-Whole chickens can also be a reasonable price and allow you so many more options.
+You can make a rub with all those spices above, top them with BBQ sauce, or cook them and pull off the meat for many other meals.
+Whole chickens can also be a reasonable price and allow many more options.

-Don’t forget to simmer the bones and make a broth for soup.
+Remember to simmer the bones and make a broth for soup.
 Also, marinating them in a homemade marinade of oil, vinegar, and spices can make a tasty and tender dinner.
+Sometimes in-store shopping is better.
+You can find better deals on meat, and it’s cheaper to pick out your groceries.
+Consider a whole chicken and use every part.

 Canned fish